ortus-docs/coldbox-docs/full/event_handlers/model_integration/index.md

 }
 ```

-So by convention, I can create a property and annotate it with a `inject` attribute and ColdBox will look for that model object by the given name in the `models` folder, create it, persist it, wire it and return it.
+By convention, I can create a property and annotate it with an `inject` attribute.
+ColdBox will look for that model object by the given name in the `models` folder, create it, persist it, wire it, and return it.
 If you execute it, you will get something like this:

 ```js
 <array>